 You’ll also stay leaner because properly planned strength training workouts improve insulin sensitivity and allow you to eat more carbs without gaining fat.

 In addition, your metabolism will get a nice spike from the more frequent workouts so that you’re always burning more body-fat throughout the day.

 Overtraining has become a thing people fear more than death.
 But the reality is that you can handle more than you think and it’s very hard to reach a true deep, dark state of overtraining.

 If you’re smart about your workouts (meaning you don’t go too heavy, do grinding death sets, beat up your joints or train to failure), get enough sleep and eat properly you can largely avoid any type of overtraining.

 Gymnasts and Olympic lifters train every day.
 So do sprinters and most other athletes.
 Guys do heavy manual labor every day to make a living.
+Then some of them go train after.
 It won’t kill you.

 If you went out and threw fifty fastballs today, having not pitched in ten years, your shoulder would feel like it was going to fall of tomorrow.

 However, if you got in the habit of doing it more regularly the pain would go away.
 The same thing happens with strength training.